hyperledger/indy-hipe/text/localized-messages/README.md

 Numbers should use JSON formatting rules (or, if embedded in strings, the "C" locale).
 Booleans and null values use JSON keywords.

-But strings are somewhat more interesting.
+Strings tend to be somewhat more interesting.
 An agent message may contain many strings.
 Some will be keys; others may be values.
-We assume that *keys* do not need to be localized, as they will be interpreted by software.
+Usually, *keys* do not need to be localized, as they will be interpreted by software.
 Among string *values*, some may be locale-sensitive, while others may not.
 For example, consider the following fictional message that proposes a meeting between Alice and Bob: